alexander-paskal/news-bias-analysis/README.md

     │
     ├── plots.ipynb <- Summary of our analysis
     │
-    │
-    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    │__ environment.yml    <- The .yml file for creating the conda environment necessary to reproduce the results └── requirements.txt   <- The requirements file for installing with pip
-                             generated with `pip install requirements.txt`